uniconstructor/demandbaselabs/Google_Analytics/README.md

 ##Using the Google Analytics Connector with Google Tag Manager
 In order to deploy the Demandbase Connector using Google Tag Manager, you should deploy Google Analytics using the out-of-the-box tags available in GTM.

+###NOTE: If you are currently using the Demandbase Tag, do not manually add this code to your page or use the tool below.
+If you are unsure of your integration, please contact [Demandbase Support](http://support.demandbase.com/hc/en-us/requests/new).

 1. Generate a GTM-only Connector Tag
   * Visit [DemandbaseLabs.com/cloud](http://demandbaselabs.com/cloud/).